-Founding director of the Salon Chamber Soloists and a founding member of the Aspen Soloists, Festival Chamber Music and the Intimate P.D.Q.
-Bach he is also currently a member of the Elysium Chamber Ensemble, Washington Square Festival Chamber Ensemble, the LED Trio with violinist Eriko Sato and cellist Laura Metcalf and the HD Duo with pianist Helene Jeanney besides enjoying a longtime collaboration with violinist Chin Kim.
+Founding director of the Salon Chamber Soloists and a founding member of the Aspen Soloists and the Intimate P.D.Q.
+Bach he is also currently a member of the Elysium Chamber Ensemble, Festival Chamber Music, Polydora Ensemble, Washington Square Festival Chamber Ensemble, the LED Trio and the HD Duo with pianist Helene Jeanney besides enjoying a longtime collaboration with violinist Chin Kim.
 A former regular artist at Bargemusic and Chamber Music Northwest he has performed at various festivals including Caramoor, Sitka, Bard, Gretna, Seattle, Chestnut Hill, Dobbs Ferry, OK Mozart, Washington Square and Kuhmo (Finland).
 Mr. Oei is an Affiliate Artist of Innovative Music Programs, a company that develops and implements creative ideas with people in the visual and performing arts the world over.

 His television credits include Leonard Bernstein's Young People's Concerts, CBS News Sunday Morning and the Today Show.
 He has recorded a wide range of chamber works for Delos, ADDA, Vanguard, CRI, Pro Arte, Arabesque, Albany, Grenadilla and New World Records.
 Mr. Oei was the Music Director and Production Advisor for Music-Theatre Group's productions of Stanley Silverman and Richard Foreman's Africanis Instructus and Love and Science.
 He was also the Music Director for the Sundance Theater Workshop production of the Wallace/Foreman opera Yiddisher Teddy Bears.
 In the summer of '07 he conducted the Washington Square Festival Chamber Orchestra in a Gershwin/Weill concert titled Music as Political Statement and he recorded the Strauss and Rachmaninoff Sonatas for cello and piano with Ruth Sommers to help launch the Festival Chamber Music label using CD-60, the Steinway Grand featured in James Barron's bestseller Piano.
 A very special project was his recording with Lutz Rath of The Lay of Love and Death of the Cornet Christoph Rilke by Viktor Ullmann for piano and speaker.
 In April '10 he released his first duo CD with Eriko Sato (violin) titled Five Not-So-Easy Pieces on his new label Prestissimo.

 A former affiliated teacher at SUNY Purchase and the Volunteers Coordinator and Head Coach for Manhattan Special Olympics, Mr. Oei is a faculty member of Summertrios, Bennington Chamber Music Conference, Hoff-Barthelson Music School and the Mannes College Of Music Preparatory and Extension Divisions.
 He is a member of the Alaria Chamber Ensemble, which has conducted the Alaria Chamber Music Program and presented an annual Weill Recital Hall series for nearly three decades.
-Mr. Oei lives in New York City with his wife, violinist Eriko Sato, and their pit bull mix, Jazz.
+Mr. Oei lives in New York City with his wife, violinist Eriko Sato.